McIntireEvan/389Rfall18/week/2/writeup/README.md

 First, I ran `nmap 142.93.117.193 -p-` and found a couple of open ports; 1337 being the one of interest. `nc 142.93.117.193 1337` confirmed that when I got a login prompt.
 I grepped the rockyou passwords for 'pokemon' (based on his interests), and decided to try a few of those passwords before brute forcing with the script.

-To my surprise, I got in first try with the username `kruegster` and the password `pokemon`.
-(I then later finished `stub.py` for completeness)
+To my surprise, I got in first try with the username `kruegster` and the password `pokemon`

 From there, going to `/home/flight_records` and running `cat *.txt` gives a lot of flags!

+As for `stub.py`, the approach is simple - go through, one line of `rockyou` at a time, and try it along with the username we found.
+It stops when it reaches the correct one (a message other than fail).
+I also added `filter` variable which will only try passwords with that string as a substring

 ```
 CMSC389R-{c0rn3rstone-air-27600}